henryshin15/Capstone-Instacart/README.md

 # Market Basket Analysis - Instacart Data
 # Capstone Project
 ## Business Problem
-A grocery store with online purchasing ability wants to predict which previously bought products a customer has purchased will be in its next order (primary goal) and wants to implement a recommendation system that suggests products based on the customer's basket, shopping history, and from other people's similiar baskets and their products (secondary goal).
+Grocies2Go, a made up grocery store with online purchasing ability wants to predict which previously bought products a customer has purchased will be in its next order (primary goal) and wants to implement a recommendation system that suggests products based on the customer's basket, shopping history, and from other people's similiar baskets and their products (secondary goal).

 ## Data Science Major Concepts
   * Market Basket Analysis (Primary Goal)